 So, in the case of this post, rather than twiddle my thumbs worrying and wondering why it’s the worst, I’ve got to fiddle with it to fix it.

 And even if it feels forced at first, if you think it could be the path to being your best self, give it a shot.
 “No one can tell you’re acting,” writes Ellen Hendriksen in How to Be Yourself, “Guess what else?
 Eventually, you won’t be.”

 “The human personality invariably contains myriad personality dispositions, emotional tendencies, values, attitudes, beliefs, and motives that are often contradictory and incompatible even though they are genuine aspects of the person’s psychological make-up.”Jongman-Sereno, K. P., & Leary, M. R, The Enigma of Being Yourself

-There is no “true” self, so forget being authentic.
-Be un-label-able.
-Allow yourself to be many selves, picking the self that suits your current situation like a golfer choosing a club for their next shot.
+Neither you nor I have some buried “authentic best self,” so allow yourself to be many selves.
+Pick the self that suits your current situation like a golfer choosing a club for their next shot:

 “You are only unable to change because you are making the decision not to.”Ichiro Kishimi and Fumitake Koga, The Courage to Be Disliked

-“Yourself” is always changing.
+“Yourself” is constantly changing.
 You’re not the same person at 20 years old as at 30, 40, or 50.
 At least hopefully not.
-The goal of every extraordinary life story should be transformation.
-And you get to choose what that transformation will be.

 “When you are content to be simply yourself and don’t compare or compete, everybody will respect you.”Lao Tzu

-In short, everyone else is too worried about their own shit to give two shits about you.
-And on the rare occasions that other people truly are thinking about you, what you think they’re thinking usually isn’t what they’re actually thinking, anyway.
+Everyone else is too worried about their own sh*t to give one about you.
+And on the rare occasions that other people think about you, what you think they’re thinking usually isn’t what they’re actually thinking, anyway.